K00243715/creative_digital_design/README.md

-This website is currently under development and we greatly appreciate your patience and unserstanding during this time.
+This website is currently under development and we greatly appreciate your patience and understanding during this time.

 View live Demo: https://k00243715.github.io/creative_digital_design/